Code-Institute-Submissions/gaming_gauntlet/TESTING.md

 #### Quiz
 ![Javascript-validation-quiz](documentation/jshint_quiz.png)

 My javascript files showed no errors.
-The only issue is some pages show undefined variables due to the fact that some global variables that are shared are stored solely on the app.js file
+The only issue is some pages show undefined variables due to the fact that some global variables that are shared are stored solely on the app.js file.

 ## Compatibility